materialsproject/fireworks/docs/queue_tutorial_pt2.rst

 ===============================  ======================================  =============================================
 Situation                               Simple Queue Launching              Reservation Queue Launching
 ===============================  ======================================  =============================================
-write/submit queue script        write generic script using QueueParams  | 1. **reserve** a FW from the database
+write/submit queue script        write generic script using QueueAdapter  | 1. **reserve** a FW from the database
                                  file alone                              | 2. use FW's spec to modify queue script queue manager runs queue script  determine a FW to run and run it        run the **reserved** FW job is deleted from queue        no action needed by the user            any affected **reserved** jobs must be